 Email and password sign-in

 Email with one-time passcode is an option in your local account identity provider settings.
-With this option, the customer signs in with a temporary passcode instead of a stored password each time they sign in.
+With this option, the user signs in with a temporary passcode instead of a stored password each time they sign in.

 You can also configure options for showing, hiding, or customizing the self-service password reset link on the sign-in page (learn more).